-The Abel Tasman National Park is also easily accessible by road from anywhere in the South Island.
+The park is also easily accessible by road from anywhere in the South Island.
 If you’re coming from the North Island you’ll need to catch the car ferry from Wellington.
 For travellers without their own transport, bus services are available from Nelson and Motueka each day.

-The main road access point to the Abel Tasman is via Marahau, at the southern end of the Coastal Track.
+The main road access point to the park is via Marahau, at the southern end of the Coast Track.

 There is also road access from the northern end of the Park via Golden Bay, to Wainui, Totaranui and Awaroa.